Glossary of Sales Terms that Founders Need to Know

 This is a lesser known term, but a useful one to know if your offering includes a freemium offering or free trial to expand into new accounts.
 A product qualified lead (PQL) is an individual or organization that has already experienced value from your product or service.
 This might be in the form of a free trial or a freemium model.

-A customer relationship management (CRM) tool manages customer relations.
+Okay… This is as basic as it gets, but here goes: A Customer Relationship Management (CRM) tool manages customer relations.
 A CRM helps sales teams to keep interactions organized while streamlining processes to make them more efficient.

 Lead generation is the process of identifying and nurturing individuals or organizations with the intention of turning them into potential customers for your business.
 It is widely agreed that lead generation is the most important element of a marketing plan.